onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We need to help make people better.
 Ok, that’s actually supposed to not be controversial.
 I hope you’re not against progress because stasis is death.
 So what do we do about it?
 What’s our strategy?
 How do we even think about approaching this question?
 What do we want?
 What’s our plan to get it?
 ^^ this chain of ideas deduplicated in the global graph for argumentation

-You can only have progress with error correction
-This is what real progressivism looks like
-Progress and conservation are like the yin and yang but instead of polarizing everyone in 2 major camps everyone should have a bit of both - you can have progress only as long as you conserve error correction

 Human Engineering as a Service
 Human Upgrade